LibraryOfCongress/fetch-inventory_service/README.md

 Environment variables should be set through the environment.
 The [Pydantic settings](https://docs.pydantic.dev/latest/usage/pydantic_settings/) system is used to set default values for expected `.env` keys.
 The application will automatically override these if matching keys are found in the environment.

+For local builds, there is no need to have a `.env` file.
+For deployed environments, devops should handle seeding this file into the repository root before building.

 ## Containerization

 The Python Slim image is used as a base for the container.
 This image itself is based on Debian:Buster, thus any need to interact with the container system should refer to Debian documentation.